- Cultural Resource Centers

-Though our campus Cultural Resource Centers will be closed for the Fall '20 term, we will continue to provide virtual opportunities for you to engage and be in community with us.
-We recommend you bookmark this page since it will be continually updated as new information is available - there are quite a few exciting plans in the works for Fall and we cannot wait for you to join us!
+Though our campus Cultural Resource Centers will be continue to be closed for the Winter '20 term, we will continue to provide virtual opportunities for you to engage and be in community with us.
+We recommend you bookmark this page since it will be continually updated as new information is available!

 Be sure to follow our tag on OSU's Events Calendar!

 Feel free to connect with us on our various social media outlets, which are listed all in one location on our social media and newsletters webpage.
 To connect with our professional staff members, please visit the Student Experiences & Engagement Contact page.
 If you’re not sure who to connect with or if you have general questions, please contact us at [email protected] or 541-737-9030.